 - 1.9 During Extreme Weather conditions it may become necessary to prioritise treatment to focus on the Strategic Network (see Appendix A), to ensure that these routes remain accessible.
 In this eventuality bulletins will be issued through the usual media communication channels. - 1.10 It is also important that the general public is aware of and fully understands the Highway Authority's approach to highway winter service.
-Publicity is given before the start of the winter service season by issuing press adverts describing the level of service provision. - 1.11 The Winter Service Plan, incorporating the Policy and Operational Plan, will be reviewed annually and submitted for approval by elected Members.
+Publicity is given before the start of the winter service season by issuing press adverts describing the level of service provision. - 1.11 The Winter Service Plan, incorporating the Policy and Operational Plan, is reviewed annually and submitted for approval to the Portfolio Holder for Housing, Infrastructure and Transport.
+Any changes to the Policy and Operational Plan will need to be approved by the Portfolio Holder for Housing, Infrastructure and Transport.
+There are no changes to the Policy and Operational Plan this year.